N\'eron models of Jacobians over bases of arbitrary dimension: Introduction

-The author would like to thank Qing Liu and Bas Edixhoven for their invaluable guidance; David Holmes and Giulio Orecchia for many fruitful dicussions regarding N\'eron models of Jacobians; Samouil Molcho for helping get a logarithmic perspective on them; the late Michel Raynaud for his help in understanding the theory of N\'eron models over Dedekind schemes; Ofer Gabber for his help with the proof of Lemma \ref{les anneaux locaux sont UFD}; and Minsheon Shin for providing a reference for Lemma \ref{lemma:factoriality_descends_under_faithfully_flat_ring_ext} in answer to a question on math.stackexchange.com.
+The author would like to thank Qing Liu and the late Bas Edixhoven for their invaluable guidance, David Holmes and Giulio Orecchia for many fruitful discussions regarding N\'eron models of Jacobians, Samouil Molcho for helping get a logarithmic perspective on those models, the late Michel Raynaud for his help in understanding the theory of N\'eron models over Dedekind schemes, Ofer Gabber for his help with the proof of Lemma \ref{les anneaux locaux sont UFD} and Minsheon Shin for providing a reference for Lemma \ref{lemma:factoriality_descends_under_faithfully_flat_ring_ext} in answer to a question on \texttt{math.stackexchange.com}.

-This work was funded jointly by a Contrat Doctoral Sp\'ecifique pour Normaliens and by Universiteit Leiden.
-It was carried out at Universit\'e de Bordeaux and Universiteit Leiden.